-Design for the Arts provides brand strategy, print design and Web development for forward-thinking entrepreneurs, businesses, and organizations.
-Collaboration with writers, developers, artists, and other creatives helps our clients achieve their dreams.
+Design for the Arts provides brand strategy, print design and website development for forward-thinking entrepreneurs, businesses, and organizations.
+Partnering with writers, coders, artists, and other creative professionals, we work together with some of the most innovative artists and small businesses in the Twin Cities (and across the US) to help them achieve their dreams.

 An Arts & Culture Innovator

-An artist who understands branding and a designer who knows how to write code, Karen Kopacz has worked for over 14 years on projects small and large, from branding and brochures to creative direction and large media campaigns.
-In 2010, Karen co-founded Good Work Group with strategist and storyteller Molly Priesmeyer.
+An artist who understands branding and a designer who knows how to write code, Karen Kopacz has worked for over 17 years on projects small and large, from branding and brochures to creative direction and large media campaigns.
+Leading projects efficiently and creatively, Karen offers brand development, strategy, design, illustration, and Web dev.

 In the Twin Cities

-Karen was director of online arts & literature magazine Mental Contagion (2000-2008), and a panel member of Fostering New Culture on the Internet at the SXSW 2005 Interactive Festival.
+As director of online arts & literature magazine Mental Contagion (2000-2008), Karen was invited to be a panel member of Fostering New Culture on the Internet at the SXSW 2005 Interactive Festival.
 Her Web design has been featured in the design anthology Portfolios Online (Hearst Books Intl.)

-Creator of the "Mobile Art Gallery," Karen loves to curate art events at venues in the Minneapolis-St. Paul area to build connections between local artists, business owners and the community.
+Creator of the original "Mobile Art Gallery," Karen curates art events from time to time at venues in the Minneapolis-St. Paul area to build connections between local artists, business owners, and the community.
 Reconnect at Creative Electric Studios, Rock & Roll Minneapolis at Cause, among others, have been part of the Mobile Art Gallery.

-She has served on the board for the Twin Cities Fine Arts Organization, is a former art director for First Avenue’s in-house magazine, and was a photographer for Pitchfork.
-Her first assignment was photographing David Byrne backstage at the State Theater.
+She has served on the Twin Cities Fine Arts Organization board, is a former art director for First Avenue’s in-house magazine, and was a writer and photographer for Pitchfork.
+Her first assignment was backstage at the State Theater with David Byrne.